RikkaApps/Sui/README.md

 ## Build

-* Clone with `git clone --recurse-submodules`
+Clone with `git clone --recurse-submodules`.

-* Run gradle task `:module:assembleRelease` task from Android Studio or the terminal, zip will be saved to `out`
+Gradle tasks:

+* `:riru:assembleDebug/Release`

+   Generate Magisk module zip to `out`.

+* `:riru:pushDebug/Release`

+   Push the zip with adb to `/data/local/tmp`.

+* `:riru:flashDebug/Release`

+   Flash the zip with `adb shell su -c magisk --install-module`.

+* `:riru:flashAndRebootDebug/Release`

+   Flash the zip and reboot the device.

 ## Guide for users